 How did you learn about Amped Software?

 I was offered a demonstration of the software, which I actually resisted for several months.
-I finally relented and was surprised to find that I found it useful and it has become a part of my workflow.
+Finally, I relented and was surprised to find that I found it useful and it has become a part of my workflow.
 I also found, surprisingly, that I appreciate that Amped Software products use dongles.
 This allows me to use the software on my laptop when I travel and on my desktop at the lab, without having to have two licenses!

 Do you have any interesting story or success case related to Amped Software products?